 The screenshot below shows an Avro schema in Text View, which provides line numbering, source folding, bracket matching, intelligent entry helpers, and other helpful functionality for editing the JSON, as well as built-in validation against the Avro spec.

 Viewing and Searching Avro Files

 Binary Avro files not only include huge amounts of data, but they’re also not readily viewable in any productive way using existing tools.
-For that reason, we added a new, specialized Avro View to XMLSpy starting with Version 2017.
+To make this easier, developers can take advantage of the specialized Avro View in XMLSpy.